AvolitesLtd/TitanManual/docs/running-the-show/midi-dmx-or-audio-triggering.md

 ![Triggers Window](/docs/images/Triggers-Window.png)

-The left hand side of the window has a list of trigger sets.
-A default sets is provided for MIDI Show Control which includes standard show control messages (see next section for details).
+The left hand side of the window has a list of trigger Mappings, where each mapping can contain one or more trigger setups.
+A default set is provided for MIDI Show Control which includes standard show control messages (see next section for details).

-Each set of triggers can be enabled or disabled using the "power" button at the left hand end of the mapping name.
+Each trigger mapping can be enabled or disabled using the "power" button at the left hand end of the mapping name.
+This allows you to configure the console to react in different ways and easily swap between them.

+This is how you set up a trigger:

 1. Add a new mapping using the + button at the bottom of the left hand column, and enter a name for it.